Magdalen (1802 ship)

-Magdalen (or Magdalene) was launched in Mehil, Fife in 1802.
-From 1804 to 1805 she served on convoy duty in the North Sea for the British Royal Navy as a hired armed ship.
+Magdalen (or Magdalene, or Magdalena) was launched in 1802 at Mehil, Fife.
+From 1804 to 1805, she served on convoy duty in the North Sea for the British Royal Navy as a hired armed ship.
 She then returned to mercantile service and continued to sail for over 45 years, going as far as Malta and Quebec, though mostly sailing along Britain's coasts.
 She was last listed in Lloyd's Register (LR) in 1853.

 Career

 Magdalen first appeared in the Register of Shipping in the supplemental pages to the 1802 volume.
 It showed her with Brown, master, Scougal, owner, and trade Leith-Petersburg.

 The Royal Navy hired her on 14 April 1804.
 During the term of government service Lloyd's Register (LR) carried Magadalena as a Leith-based transport.
 Her captain was Commander Joseph L.Popham.

 Lloyd's List (LL) reported on 27 July 1804 that Magdalen armed ship had arrived at Leith from Tonningen.
 On 10 August Magdalen armed ship had arrived at Tonningen from Leith.